Why should we add a $\lambda$ to the matrix?

 $$\omega_{LMS}=(X^{T}X)^{-1}X^{T}y$$

-2. Columns of X are not linear independent.
+1. Data points of X is less than the dimension of $\omega$2.
+Columns of X are not linear independent.
 Such as: a column is a duplicate of one of the features, a column is the scaled version of another.
 Those columns are dependent between each others.

 Example: